codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 ## Modify application variables and secrets

 Codemagic allows you to fetch and modify application variables and secrets using the REST API.
+Note that the API works slightly differently depending on whether your application is configured to use the `Workflow Editor` or `YAML configuration`.

-Note that these variables are available only for the applications that are configured using the `codemagic.yaml` file.
-For such applications, variables and secrets are manually configured on the **Environment variables** tab in your application settings.
-These variables and secrets can be accessed in your configuration file with the use of [groups](../building/environment-variable-groups).
+For the latter, variables and secrets are manually configured on the **Environment variables** tab in your application settings.
+These variables and secrets can be accessed in your configuration file across all workflows with the use of [groups](../building/environment-variable-groups).
+Variables configured for the `Workflow Editor` are specific to one workflow.

 ### Fetch variables